-There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the Pacific cod fisheries, and to ensure that the resources are harvested sustainably.
+There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish fisheries and at ensuring that the resources are harvested sustainably.
 These include various measures to address fish size, discards, and closed seasons and areas.
 Specific examples include development of excluder devices for trawl gear to reduce these by-catches, and closures of large areas to protect numerous endangered species (including salmon, crab, and marine mammals).
-Since 1998, full retention of Pacific cod is required in all Alaskan fisheries under the Improved Retention/Improved Utilization Program.
+Since 1998, full retention of BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish is required in all Alaska fisheries under the Improved Retention/Improved Utilization Program.
 In addition, some vessels have made various gear modifications to avoid retention of smaller fish, and/or to minimize bottom contact.
 MRAs are put in place to help manage bycatches in groundfish fisheries.
 Fishing industry groups such as cooperatives and coalitions have undertaken numerous conservation-oriented measures in relation to fish size, bycatch avoidance, and product utilization.
+NMFS has a full suite of fishery regulations for Alaska waters which cover all aspects of fishing, including seasons, gear limitations, and numerous area closures.

-NMFS has a full suite of fishery regulations for Alaskan waters which cover all aspects of fishing, including seasons, gear limitations, and numerous area closures.
-There are specific rules laid out for Pacific cod, permitting the use of trawl gear in certain areas only, as well as regulations on seabird avoidance for vessels fishing with hook-and-line gear.
 The gear regulations also contain details on mesh sizes permitted, biodegradable panels in pot gears, types of hook and line gear allowed, etc. The use of bottom contact gear is prohibited in the Gulf of Alaska Coral and Alaska Seamount Habitat Protection Areas year-round.
 Fishing with trawl vessels is not permitted year-round in the Crab and Halibut Protection Zone and the Pribilof Island Habitat Conservation Area.
 As well, a number of closure zones for trawl gears are described in the FMPs for GOA and BSAI.
-A suite of measures specific to seabird avoidance in hook and line fisheries in Alaskan waters also exists, and data on seabirds are collected by observers, and included in the SAFE documents.
+A suite of measures specific to seabird avoidance in hook and line fisheries in Alaska waters also exists, and data on seabirds are collected by observers, and included in the SAFE documents.
 Various measures to reduce bycatches of PSC species (e.g., crabs, halibut, Chinook) in BSAI and GOA, including gear modifications and closed areas and seasons, have been adopted in recent years.
 Other industry-driven measures taken to reduce halibut catch include use of excluder devices, improved communication and data sharing among vessels to avoid halibut, and enhanced deck sorting to reduce mortality of halibut returned to the sea (Gauvin 2013).
 In 2016, NMFS reduced the MRA of skates using groundfish and halibut as basis species in the GOA from 20% to 5%, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.

-The FMPs for BSAI and GOA groundfish state that "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the spawning biomass of such a species is projected in the stock assessment to fall below B20% in the coming year" (NPFMC 2018a, 2019).
-In the 2018 SAFE for GOA Pacific cod, a recommendation was made to reduce the maxABC to 17,000 t to prevent the stock spawner biomass from declining below B20% in 2020 (Barbeaux et al. 2018), which has been adopted by the Council in its harvest specifications.
-There are a number of other Steller sea lion protection measures in place in various locations throughout BSAI and GOA, implemented by NMFS, including areas closed to Pacific cod fishing for trawl and non-trawl gears.
+The FMPs for BSAI and GOA groundfish state that "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the SSB of such a species is projected in the stock assessment to fall below B20% in the coming year" (NPFMC 2020a, b).
 The Council has acted in a precautionary manner to place protections around Steller sea lion rookeries and haulouts and close areas where fishing may impact Steller sea lion prey such as Pacific cod.
-ADFG has also implemented areas closed to fishing in PWS around SSL rookeries.
-ADFG notes that co-management agreements have been established between the NMFS and the Aleut Marine Mammal Commission, the Traditional Council of St. George Island, and the Traditional Council of St. Paul Island.
+ADFG has also implemented areas closed to fishing in PWS around Steller sea lion rookeries.
+ADFG notes that co-management agreements have been established between the NMFS and the Aleut Marine Mammal Commission, the Traditional Council of St. George Island, and the Traditional Council of St. Paul Island